Updated on 12/16/2022

 Cyclothymic disorder (also called Cyclothymia)

-Cyclothymic disorder usually develops in adolescence.
+Cyclothymic disorder, also known as cyclothymia, usually develops in adolescence.
 People with the condition often appear to function normally, although they may seem “moody” or “difficult” to others.
 Those struggling with this condition will often not seek treatment because their mood swings do not seem severe, but if left untreated, cyclothymia can increase the risk of developing bipolar disorder.

 Bipolar disorder due to another medical or substance abuse disorder (unspecified bipolar disorder)